The role of Community Education programs

 Education Sessions for your staff or community group

-Organisations wishing to book either one or a series community education sessions on behalf of their members, staff or community group should complete the online Expression of Interest form below, or download, complete and return via email the Community Education – EOI & Booking Form.
+Organisations wishing to book either one or a series community education sessions on behalf of their members, staff or community group should complete the online Expression of Interest form below, or call us on 02 9857 3300.

 Please take note of the following course details and requirements: